lisushka/talks/transcripts/aws-whatsnew-2022-05.md

 DAWN: yeah definitely seeing um the AWS Graviton instances get first-class support now which is overall I think going to be very beneficial in most use cases

-ARJEN: and the other one that I want to call out here because it's pretty cool um is the rds for postgres cascading read replicas this basically means so you can in general you have you have five [muffled] read replicas for replicas for your instance now each of those five read replicas can have five read replicas and those can have five read replicas as well so that gives you a total of 155 read replicas if you have a workload like that please talk to me I would love to see that.
+ARJEN: and the other one that I want to call out here because it's pretty cool um is the RDS for postgres cascading read replicas this basically means so you can in general you have you have five [muffled] read replicas for replicas for your instance now each of those five read replicas can have five read replicas and those can have five read replicas as well so that gives you a total of 155 read replicas if you have a workload like that please talk to me I would love to see that.

 DAWN; [laughs] yeah I'm absolutely in agreement with that one it's funny how the same things caught our eyes this is I really want to see what workload is so read-heavy that you would need 155 dedicated read replicas I also really want to know how much architecting time went into this because this must have been a hell of a feat to pull off but there has to have been some customer request somewhere hey this is what we're looking for for this to actually come out so kudos to them I guess